Supply Chain Management Strategy With 3PL Software

 Meanwhile, a few companies have taken the time to accurately map their supply networks in as much detail as possible.
 This offers visibility into the structure of their supply chains, so when disruption does occur, it’s easier to identify bottlenecks and locate alternate supply sources.

-While this may sound like a massive undertaking for some brands, third party logistics (3PL) software helps make realization easier.
+While this may sound like a massive undertaking for some brands, WMS software for 3PL helps make realization easier.
 One strategy is to gain as much insight into your own inventory base then track it both forward and backward.
 For example, automated lot batch tracking places your inventory on a solid data footing upon which you can build out accurate supply chain maps.

 The most common supply chain mapping approach is to analyze the bill of materials and focus on key components.
 You begin with the top five products (by revenue) and then drill down to each of the component suppliers, and subsequently their suppliers and, ideally, all the way down to raw materials suppliers.